Erica-The-First/YOLOv8-model-to-detect-prohibited-objects/README.md

 ---
 Keep in mind that these results aren't always smooth, and may cause an unexpected result
-	If this do happen, it is recommended to look more deeper into the model or the in any step of the process needed to be modified.
+	If this do happen, it is recommended to look more deeper into the model or the in any step of the process needed to be modified.# YOLOv8-model-to-detect-prohibited-objects